rishabhpancholi/Song-Recommendation-App/README.md

 # 🎵 ListenIt!-Song Recommendation App using Flask on Railway

 ## 📌 Overview
-This is a song recommendation system that suggests similar songs based on lyrics, artists, and audio features.
+This is a song recommendation system that suggests similar songs based on lyrics and audio features.

 ## ⚡ Features
 - Song-based recommendations using Word2Vec + Cosine Similarity